kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 	DeleteOptions metav1.DeleteOptions `json:"deleteOptions,omitempty"`
 }

+type DoneOperation struct{}

+// ScenarioStep is the time represented by a set of numbers, MajorStep and MinorStep,
+// which are like hours and minutes in clocks in the real world.
+// ScenarioStep.Major is moved to the next ScenarioStep.Major when the simulated controller can no longer do anything with the current cluster state.
+// Scenario.Minor is moved to the next Scenario.Minor when any resources operations(create/edit/delete) happens.
-type DoneOperation struct {
+type ScenarioStep struct {
-	Done bool `json:"done"`
+	Major int32 `json:"major"`
+	Minor int32 `json:"minor"`
 }

-// ScenarioStep is the step simply represented by numbers and used in the simulation.
-// In ScenarioStep, step is moved to next step when it can no longer schedule any more Pods in that step.
-// See [TODO: document here] for more information about ScenarioStep. type ScenarioStep int32

 // ScenarioStatus defines the observed state of Scenario type ScenarioStatus struct {